alainkaegi/pythonorama/development_tools/vs_code.md

 # Visual Studio Code
 ## Overview
-Some of us like to use Visual Studio Code for some of our classes.
-An alternate choice is [PyCharm](pycharm.md).
 Visual Studio Code is an Integrated Development Environment (IDE).
-This means that several tools that would be separate command-line applications (editor, compiler, debugger) are combined into a single program.
-This saves time invoking different programs and allows various nice features, such as underlining of compilation errors in the editor.

-It is does not really matter too much which development tool you use.
-The most important is that you grow comfortable using one.
-Visual Studio Code is a fine choice because it is:
-- widely used in industry
-- free and platform-independent
+It is "integrated" in that it brings together the editor, interpreter, debugger, and other features.

+Visual Studio Code is made by Microsoft.
+Visual Studio Code supports other programming languages through extensions.
+A popular alternative is [PyCharm](pycharm.md).

 ## Setup
 ### Downloading